Foreign relations of Qatar: Multilateral relations

 Sheikh Hamad bin Khalifa Al Thani, the emir of Qatar from 1995 to 2013, helped establish Qatar's reputation as an influential player in Middle East politics.
 The first major move in this regard was the founding of Al Jazeera, a state-owned news media company.

 Qatar has also cultivated close relationships with Western powers, particularly the United States and the United Kingdom.
 Al Udeid Air Base hosts American and British air forces.
 Qatar has invested extensively in London real estate, and the country has also made donations to prominent research centers in the United States.
 At the same time, Qatar maintains ties to Western adversaries, including Iran, Hamas, the Muslim Brotherhood, and extremist elements in Syria.
 Although according to a report by The Economist in December 2021, Qatar has modified its anti-Islamist policies and demanded Brotherhood activists leave.

-In an attempt to quell the mounting criticism, Qatar announced sweeping labour reforms in 2019.
-This included ending kafala, the system that made it illegal for migrant workers to change jobs or leave the country without their employer's permission, effectively trapping workers who were being exploited and abused.
-Other reforms included the first minimum wage for migrant workers in the region and harsher penalties for companies that did not comply with the new labour laws.
-When they came into force in September 2020, the reforms were met with wide acclaim.
-Fifa called them groundbreaking.
-The UN said they marked a new era.
-An international trade union referred to them as a game changer.
+In an attempt to quell mounting criticism of the human rights of foreign workers in the country, Qatar has announced and enacted many steps of reform, including announcing multiple times that the Kafala system was effectively abolished.
+Despite these steps, in their reports for the year 2025 both Human Rights Watch and Amnesty International have found that foreign labourers in Qatar continue to face widespread abuses under a "restrictive" and "exploitative" Kafala system.
+The Guardian noted that while some of these reforms won praise from FIFA, the UN and the International Labour Organisation, most of the foreign workers they spoke with said that little had changed for them in practice.

 It is also one of the few countries in which citizens do not have to pay any taxes.

-On 16 October 2019, the Council of Ministers of the State of Qatar unanimously endorsed end to such practice in the country by abolishment of the Kafala system.

 Qatar is a strategic ally of China, with relationship between the two countries growing stronger.
 Qatar is a member of Organisation of Islamic Cooperation, Gulf Cooperation Council, OPEC and the Council of Arab Economic Unity.